openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-optimization-guide/weight-compression.rst

 Now, the model is ready for compilation and inference.
 It can be also saved into a compressed format, resulting in a smaller binary file.

-**4-bit weight quantization** method stands for an INT4-INT8_ASYM mixed-precision weight quantization, where INT4 is considered as the primary precision and INT8_ASYM is the backup one.
+**4-bit weight quantization** method stands for an INT4-INT8 mixed-precision weight quantization, where INT4 is considered as the primary precision and asymmetric INT8 is the backup one.
 It usually results in a smaller model size and lower inference latency, although the accuracy degradation could be higher, depending on the model.